PaperPrototype/simple_ecs/attempt_2/README.md

 I casted the array to its type. then I could set the info in the array using the default iterator `[]`... but this wasnt going to work since later I will have to access each element without knowing the type of the array.

-In the end this is what I figured out (with help form @phyrolizer on Discord)
+In the end this is what I figured out (with help form @phyrolizer on Discord).
+I get a pointer to a spot in the components array using the "get_component" function.
+I then use memcpy, to paste in the data into the pointer to the element in the array, and memcpy takes a size <- memcpy which solved all my problems!

 ```c
 void set_component(int index, size_t size, void* unkown_type_array, void* data)